 In the name of all people who cook, eat (and like meat), I'd like to thank the amazing person who invented Bolognese sauce.

 I make a huge batch at least every other week.
 Even though Spaghetti Bolognese is pretty much off the menu here, Bolognese sauce plays a central part in so many other dishes we eat that we require absolute masses of it.
-It’s right up there with my other secret favourites, the meatloaf, the fish pie and the meatball casserole.
+It's right up there with my other secret favourites, the meatloaf, the fish pie and Keto meatballs.

 After a bit of research on Google, let me enlighten you about this wonderful kitchen staple.
 The Italians don't actually call it Bolognese, but simply ragù - meat sauce.
 And despite its name, the true origins of the sauce are thought to be in the town of Imola, situated west of Bologna.
 The first recorded version featured in the eminent cookbook "La science in cucina e l'arte di mangiar bene" (The Science of Cooking and the Art of Fine Dining) in 1891.
 It included truffle, chicken liver and cream.